Brown-Boi-Nash/Portfolio-Website/content/2018-12-20-Hello-World/index.md

 ---
 title: "Hello World - Nishan's first blog 😇"
-path: blog/hello-world-rolwins-first-blog
+path: blog/hello-world-nishan-first-blog
 tags: [javascript, html,css]
-cover: ./rolwin.jpg
+cover: ./helloworld.jpg
-date: 2018-12-20
+date: 2020-05-18
-excerpt: Blogging and writing about tech stacks is always been my thing.
-I like to experiment with different technologies and write my views on them.
-Web technologies has always been my passion.
-Check my blog for codebits on various web technologies.
+excerpt: First stepping stone for a longer path.
 ---

 Hello World 🌎 - I would like to talk 🔈 about my self in this article.
 Let's start this journey together.
-My name is Rolwin and I'm a full-stack web developer 🕸️.
+Blog will be updated soon 🕸️.